 - The Application Fee is $25 and the License Fee is $150.

-- The Criminal History background check forms MUST be returned to the office.
+- The Criminal History background check forms are available online, please refer to the Criminal History Record Check section of the website.
+The forms MUST be returned to the office.
 (Incomplete forms or delays in returning this form will result in delays in becoming licensed.)
-Please refer to the Criminal History Record Check section of the website.

 Note: If the background check results are clear and all documents have been received, the license may be issued.

-Licensure by Endorsement: The application will ask if you are currently licensed in another state.
+The application will ask if you are currently licensed in another state.
 If you are not currently licensed in another state, you should select "no".
 If you are licensed in another state, you will need to list the state(s) and license number(s).
-You will also need to provide verification of your license.
-You may request the Board in the other state to send verification of your unrestricted and unencumbered state(s) license directly to our office.
-OR if the state has online verification, you may email the website and directions to verify your license online.

 Military Spouses: If you are currently licensed in another state/jurisdiction and your spouse is an active member of the military, you may qualify to have the license fee waived.
 As defined in NDCC 43-51-01(5), a military spouse is one who is currently licensed in another state or jurisdiction and who is the spouse of a member of the armed forces of the United States or a reserve component of the armed forces of the United States stationed in this state in accordance with military orders or stationed in this state before a temporary assignment to duties outside of this state.
 If you are active military or a spouse of an active military member, you are not required to pay the fee.
 Appropriate proof are a copy of a military issued ID noting relationship to the military member and the orders of the active military member spouse.